-IGBAB/JO-AR - Confidentiality - Education Records of Students with Disabilities**
+IGBAB/JO-AR - Education Records/ Records of Students with Disabilities Management

 - Records of instructional, supervisory and administrative personnel and educational personnel ancillary to those persons that are kept in the sole possession of the maker of the record, used only as a personal memory aid, and are not accessible or revealed to any other person except a temporary substitute for the maker of the record;